Expressivity of Neural Networks with Random Weights and Learned Biases: Numerical results

-Finally, we explored the capabilities of an RNN trained on a non-autonomous dynamical system, namely the $x$-dimension of the Lorenz system where the other dimensions are unobserved (see Fig.\ref{fig:lorentz} caption for more details).
-As in the autonomous network, only the biases of the input layer were trained and the weights were initialized randomly.
-However, here the networks also received an external input.
-The objective was formulated as follows: given a recurrent state and the value of a dynamical system at some time-point $t$, predict the future value at $t+\tau$, where this offset ($\tau = 27$) was chosen to be the half-width at the half-max of the $x$ auto-correlation function.
-The numerical integration time step was $0.01$; each model had a hidden-layer width of 1024 units and was trained on different windows of 1080 (i.e., 40$\tau$) time points.
+To further test bias learning in RNNs, we trained a RNN to predict future time-steps of a partially observed dynamical system, namely a single dimension of the Lorenz attractor (see Appendix \S\ref{sec:methods4}for details).
+As in the autonomous DS case, only the biases of the input layer were trained and the weights were random and frozen.
+However, here the network received the observed dimension of the Lorenz system as an input.
+Given the observed dimension at time-point $t$, and its value at previous time-steps encoded in the RNN's hidden state, the objective of the task was to predict the future value at $t+\tau$, where $\tau = 27$ was chosen to be the half-width at the half-max of the auto-correlation of the observed dimension of the Lorenz system.

-We found that both the fully-trained and bias-only networks accurately predicted future points of the system, evidenced by a consistent $R^2$ metric of >0.99 ($n$=5) on a window of the generated Lorenz attractor held out from training (Fig. \ref{fig:lorentz}A).
-Furthermore, the models showed remarkable stability when predicting windows that were several times larger than the ones used during training, continuing to reconstruct the system without a notable change in accuracy (Fig. \ref{fig:lorentz}B).
-However, when the networks were fed their own previous predictions as input, their prediction accuracy decreased, demonstrating the devastating effect of small compounding deviations propagated through time (Fig. \ref{fig:lorentz}C).
+The performance of the bias-learned RNNs scaled, as a function of trainable model parameters, in a qualitatively similar fashion to the bias-trained FNNs (Fig.~\ref{fig:lorentz}A; see Fig.~\ref{fig:supp-figure}D for scaling as function of layer width).
+Both the fully-trained and sufficiently wide bias-learned networks accurately predicted future points of the Lorenz system, evidenced by a consistent $R^2$ metric of $>0.99$ ($n$=5) achieved by networks with a hidden-layer width of 1024 on a window of the Lorenz time-series held out during training (Fig.~\ref{fig:lorentz}B).
+However, when the networks were fed their own previous predictions as input, in place of the ground-truth time series, in an autoregressive, `self-sustained' fashion, their prediction accuracy decreased, demonstrating the damaging effect of small compounding deviations propagated through time (Fig.~\ref{fig:lorentz}C).